SinghShreya05/GSoC-2021/README.md

 ```
  sudo nomos -J -d <folder_with_files> -n 3
 ```
-After the validation files were segregated into different folders, with license headers as foldernames.
+After the validation files were segregated into different folders, with license headers as folder names.

 This is a brief overview of the project.